miketierney/Zen-HTML/README.md

 This code is originally written (and maintained) over on [http://code.google.com/p/zen-coding](http://code.google.com/p/zen-coding).
 I'm just forking it for easier access (via Github), and to update some of the templates to use US English as the default encoding language (as opposed to Russian).

 I will keep the bundle as up-to-date as possible, while maintaining the patches I've made to it.
-Changelogs are included.
+Changelogs are included, and will be updated along with the bundles.

 ## Installation ##